1987 FIBA Europe Under-16 Championship

-The 1987 FIBA Europe Under-16 Championship (known at that time as 1987 European Championship for Cadets) was the 9th edition of the FIBA Europe Under-16 Championship.
+The 1987 FIBA Europe Under-16 Championship (known at that time as 1987 FIBA European Championship for Cadets) was the 9th edition of the FIBA Europe Under-16 Championship.
 The cities of Székesfehérvár and Kaposvár, in Hungary, hosted the tournament.
 Yugoslavia won the trophy for the fifth time.
 It was its third title in a row and fourth in the last five tournaments.

 Preliminary round

 The twelve teams were allocated in two groups of six teams each.